 Date of Agreement: 12 March 1996

-Is Germany's fourth-largest city (after Berlin, Hamburg and Munich), and is the largest city both in the German Federal State of North Rhine-Westphalia and within the Rhine-Ruhr Metropolitan Area, one of the major European metropolitan areas with more than ten million inhabitants.
+Cologne (German: Köln) is Germany's fourth-largest city (after Berlin, Hamburg and Munich), and is the largest city both in the German Federal State of North Rhine-Westphalia and within the Rhine-Ruhr Metropolitan Area, one of the major European metropolitan areas with more than ten million inhabitants.
 It is one of the oldest cities in Germany, having been founded by the Romans in the year 38 BC.
 The name is derived from that of the Roman settlement, Colonia Claudia Ara Agrippinensium.

 Cologne lies on the River Rhine.
 The city's famous Cologne Cathedral (Kölner Dom) is the seat of the Catholic Archbishop of Cologne.
 The University of Cologne (Universität zu Köln) is one of Europe's oldest universities.